truenas/documentation/content/SCALE/Shares/_index.md

 ![SharingWebdavAddWarningSCALE](/images/SCALE/SharingWebdavAddWarningSCALE.png "Services Webdav Add Warning")

-This warning does not show when *Change User & Group Ownsership* is unset.
+This warning does not show when *Change User & Group Ownership* is unset.
-In that situation, shared file ownership must be manually set to the *webdav* or *www* user and group accounts.
+In that situation, you must manually set shared file ownership to the *webdav* or *www* user and group accounts.

 By default, the new WebDAV share is immediately active.
 To create the share but not immediately activate it, unset *Enable*.
-Click *SUBMIT* to create the share.
+Click *Submit* to create the share.

 ## Service Activation

-Creating a share immediately opens a dialog to activate the WebDAV service.
+Creating a share allows users to activate the WebDAV service.
-To later enable or disable the WebDAV system service, go to **System Settings > Services** and toggle *WebDAV*.
+To enable or disable the WebDAV service, go to **System Settings > Services** and toggle *WebDAV*.
 To automatically start the service when TrueNAS boots, set *Start Automatically*.
 Click <i class="material-icons" aria-hidden="true" title="edit">edit</i> to change the service settings.

 ![WebDAVServiceOptionsSCALE](/images/SCALE/WebDAVServiceOptionsSCALE.png "WebDAV Service Options")

 For better data security, set the *Protocol* to *HTTPS*.
-This requires choosing an SSL certificate, but the *freenas_default* certificate is always available.
+If you do, you must choose an SSL certificate (*freenas_default* is always available).
-All of the *Protocol* options require defining a *Port* number.
+All *Protocol* options require you to define a *Port* number.
-Make sure the WebDAV service port is not already used on the network.
+Make sure the network is not already using the WebDAV service port.

 To prevent unauthorized access to the shared data, set the *HTTP Authentication* to either *Basic* or *Digest* and create a new *Webdav Password*.